alexander-rd/appxf/doc/TestStrategy.md

   * The behavior driven sceanrio outlines are extended by incorporating the old version.

 \# TODO: Mention a specific example of such a test application fixture.

+\# TODO: It may be necessary to also use this approach for non BDD tests.